devonfw-forge/python-data-driven-decisions/README.md

 7- Get quantitative and qualitative conclusions.

 The record of this project is going to be done weekly (and can be found in the Wiki section).
 Besides, an in-depth explanation of the programming part can be found on the code file itself.

+# Run the application
+## Dependencies
+Dependecies are automatically managed by Poetry and there is NO need to use external dockers for running spark.

+To install dependencies run: `poetry install` in same folder where your .toml file is located.

+Poetry will take care of:

+- Installing the required Python interpreter
+- Installing all the libraries and modules
+- Creating the virtual environment for you

+# Contributing
+Open to new improvements/changes 🚀 Just feel free to fork this repository and open a PR back with any changes!